p-argento/uni/ALGO/Sorting.md

 > Be prepared to simulate MergeSort in the exam.

-When you go down recursively, we are actually comparing two first two elements and sorting them, go the the third and forth, and so on.
+When you go down recursively, we are actually comparing the first two elements and sorting them, go the the third and forth, and so on.
 Next, we deal we pairs, and sort the couples of pairs.
 Each time the pairs are doubled.
 How many layers are needed?